Framing is something I wanted to do for a long time, but I had to invest in

 Upon entering my studio space, I have Ziggy as my doorbell and greeter.
 This is his chair & his blanket, just in case you needed to know! |

-the other goodies and it could all end up being a disorganized nightmare if I didn't take the time to figure out HOW I need to work in this space!
+commissioned pet portraits, which take up a lot of space.
+Now, add all the other goodies, and it could all end up being a disorganized nightmare if I didn't take the time to figure out how I need to work in this space.

 ![]() |